PriyaLakr/ORF-finder/README.md

-# ORF-finder
+# ORF-finder and Interspersed repeat finder

-This is the open reading frame (ORF) finder.
+This is the open reading frame (ORF) and interspersed repeated-sequences finder.

+ORF:

 It finds ORF of required length (can be given as an input by the user) in the positive strand of a nucleotide sequence.
 It splits the file into individual sequences and find all possible ORFs in that sequence.